Frequently Asked Questions

 Q. Why do you offer Coaching "packages?" instead of individual sessions?

-A: Coaching is designed to faciliate change and transformation by helping people gain new perspectives on themselves, their circumstances, and the new directions they could intentionally pursue.
-Brain science has shown that for most people, true and lasting change is a process that requires time to re-wire our brains and to practice new ways of living, working and being.
+A: Coaching is designed to facilitate lasting positive change in people.
+Neuroscience has shown that for most people, true and lasting change is a process that requires time to re-wire our brains and to practice new ways of living, working and being.
 It takes time, repetition, and patience.
+An ethical Coach does not drag out the process longer than necessary.
+Yet, it’s important to build momentum and make continuous progress.
+My Leader/Manager Enrichment program balances the need for time and patience with the need to get moving and keep moving.